arasgungore/netlist-solver/README.md

 # netlist-solver

-A MATLAB project that uses Modified Node Analysis algorithm to calculate the node voltages of any given netlist circuit that doesn't contain dependent sources.
-Another module is added which chooses a load resistor from the given netlist circuit, plots power dissipation over load resistance, and displays the maximum power and corresponding resistance.
+A MATLAB project that uses Modified Node Analysis algorithm to calculate the node voltages of any analog circuit without dependent sources given in netlist format.
+A module is added which sweeps the resistance of a load resistor, plots power dissipation as a function of load resistance, and finds the resistance value corresponding to maximum power.